|Name||Sheila Conlon Mentkowski|

 H. Alternative Dispute Resolutions:

-The California CAP Advocates handled a total of 875 cases during the reporting year.
-Ten cases used Alternative Dispute Resolution.
+The California CAP Advocates handled 1054 cases during the reporting year.
+Six cases used Alternative Dispute Resolution.
+Four cases went to a Fair Hearing.

 I. Systemic Advocacy:

-DRC CAP staff members in some Districts/Areas are included on the agenda for the District Administrator’s regularly-scheduled meetings, as appropriate, to discuss concerns raised by clients or applicants and other systemic barriers.
+CAP staff members in some Districts/Areas are included on the agenda for the District Administrators’ regularly-scheduled meetings, as appropriate, to discuss these types of issues.
 This forum allows for the presentation of client concerns and is useful for the Department, as DOR staff have reported back to CAP advocates.
-In certain districts, DOR staff found presentations helpful and asked DRC CAP staff to return for further training.

 J. Interesting Cases: